Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 - Chinese acupuncture and Japanese acupuncture differ in the size of the needles used on patients.
 Japanese needles tend to be a smaller gauge and sharper than Chinese needles.

 - Japanese needling is extremely gentle and focus on the surface and slightly under the surface of the skin, whereas Chinese needling involves more depth of insertion.
+Dr. Yamaguchi was trained in Japan and follows traditional Japanese acupuncture diagnosis and treatments.

 - Japanese acupuncture places a lot of emphasis on the use of palpation (touch) before needle treatment.
 Their diagnostic assessment relies heavily on palpation of the abdomen, back and various pulses along the meridian system.
+Dr. Yamaguchi has spent over 40 years practicing and perfecting his diagnostic skills.

 - Chinese acupuncture gives a patient a more distinct feeling of qi moving through specific points in their body.
 Chinese practitioners tend to rotate and shift the needle much more than Japanese acupuncture practitioners.
+Dr. Yamaguchi uses some of these same techniques with variations that he has developed over time

 - Japanese acupuncturists use a metal or plastic guide tube to insert their very fine acupuncture needles into the skin, making the insertion very easy and relatively painless.
 The guide tube technique also helps keep the needles safe and clean during each insertion.
+Dr. Yamaguchi has developed a painless method of quick insertion which he controls with one simple hand motion.

 - Japanese acupuncturists often use a technique called "moxibustion" in which they burn an herb called mugwort near the needles to help stimulate the flow of energy.
+Dr. Yamaguchi does not use this technique, but includes it here as patient information.

 How does acupuncture work?

 ~~ Acupuncture involves the insertion of thin needles into the body at specific points along the circulatory channels called meridians.
 It helps regulate the flow of energy, or qi, in the body.
 These acupuncture points are where the energy flow can be stimulated and where the function of related organs can be regulated.
 Acupuncture stimulates the proper function of muscles, nerves, vessels, glands, and organs.
+Dr. Yamaguchi has studied these meridians and uses the points that yield the best outcomes.
+In addition to inserting and leaving the needles in place for about a half hour, he also includes in his treatment the use of points he stimulates briefly.

 What is acupuncture used for?